stac47/stac47.github.io/_posts/2014-01-21-ruby-and-curses-tutorial.markdown

 and, regarding colors, attributes are defined as pairs composed of the foreground color and the background color.

-Hereafter is a list of special effets with there builtin values:
+Hereafter is a list of special effects with there builtin values:

 | Effect                              | Constant name                |
 | ----------------------------------- | ---------------------------- |